LLMs as Planning Formalizers: A Survey for Leveraging Large Language Models to Construct Automated Planning Models: LLMs for Constructing Automated Planning Models

 In terms of closed-loop frameworks, \textbf{ADA (Action Domain Acquisition)} \citep{wong2023learningadaptiveplanningrepresentations} tasks LLMs with generating candidate symbolic task decompositions, extracting undefined action names, and iteratively prompting for their definitions. \textbf{COWP} \citep{Ding_2023} handles unforeseen situations in open-world planning by storing the robot's closed-world state when planning fails, triggering a ``Knowledge Acquirer'' module that leverages LLMs to augment action preconditions and effects.
 Unlike COWP, which relies on predefined error factors, \textbf{LASP} \citep{chen2024languageaugmentedsymbolicplanneropenworld} identifies potential errors from environmental observations, using an LLM to generate error causes in NL, suggesting action preconditions. \citet{xie2024makinglargelanguagemodels} use fine-tuned LLMs for precondition and effect inference from NL actions, and semantic matching to validate actions by comparing inferred preconditions with the current world states.

-\citet{oswald2024largelanguagemodelsplanning} shifts focus to assessing domain quality, addressing limitations of manual human evaluation \citep{hayton2020narrative, Huang_2012}.
-This study measures equivalence to the ground truth in terms of \textit{ operational equivalence}—whether reconstructed domains behave identically to the original by agreeing on the validity of action sequences as plans.
+To evaluate domain quality, \citet{oswald2024largelanguagemodelsplanning} addresses limitations of manual human evaluation \citep{hayton2020narrative, Huang_2012} and string-based comparison methods that assess similarity to ground truth.
+This study measures equivalence to the ground truth in terms of \textit{operational equivalence}—whether reconstructed domains behave identically to the original by agreeing on the validity of action sequences as plans.
 To achieve this, the authors decompose ground truth PDDL actions into NL using an LLM, which then tasks them again to reconstruct PDDL domain models for quality assessment.

-\begin{boxB} \textbf{Summary}: \citet{kambhampati2024llmscantplanhelp, wong2023learningadaptiveplanningrepresentations} use incremental methods that iteratively generate and refine models, while incorporating real-world examples have shown to enhance contextual input accuracy \citep{oates2024using, Ding_2023}.
+\begin{boxB} \textbf{Summary and Future Directions}: \citet{kambhampati2024llmscantplanhelp, wong2023learningadaptiveplanningrepresentations} use incremental methods that iteratively refine models.
+Real-world examples have shown to enhance contextual output accuracy \citep{oates2024using, Ding_2023}.
 The complexity of these frameworks demonstrate that constructing domains are inherently more challenging than task specification.
-However, current methods generate only a single domain, which risks misalignment with human expectations by failing to capture all necessary constraints. \textbf{Future research} should explore methods that generate multiple candidate domains \citep{huang2024planningdarkllmsymbolicplanning} and incorporate iterative refinement mechanisms to better align with user requirements. \end{boxB}
+However, by generating and relying on a single domain model, current methods risk rendering the entire planning process invalid if that model fails to capture implicit user constraints.
+Future approaches should consider generating multiple candidate domains---or specific components, such as predicate definitions---to better accommodate ambiguity and uncertainty in user intent \citep{huang2024planningdarkllmsymbolicplanning, athalye2024predicate}. \end{boxB}

-\textbf{ 3.1.3 Hybrid Modeling} \\
+\subsubsection{Hybrid Modeling}